Tell me more about Joro.

 A carbon offset is created when one metric ton of greenhouse gas emissions is reduced.

 We can buy carbon offsets to compensate for our carbon footprints by investing in projects that reduce greenhouse gas emissions, such as reforestation, wind energy, or others.

-High-quality carbon offset projects are permanent (hard to reverse), additional (wouldn’t happen otherwise), verifiable (confirmed by a third party), airtight (don’t result in more emissions somewhere else), and enforceable (recorded to ensure they can only be claimed once).
+High-quality carbon offset projects are permanent (hard to reverse), additional (would not occur without revenue from credits), verifiable (confirmed by a third party), airtight (don’t result in an increase in emissions somewhere else), and enforceable (recorded to ensure they can only be claimed once).

 TL;DR: In theory, offsets work; in practice, reduction is better.